ryankiros/visual-semantic-embedding/README.md

 * dim_image: The dimensionality of the image features.
 This will be 4096 for VGG.
 * dim_word: The dimensionality of the learned word embeddings.
 * ncon: The number of contrastive (negative) examples for computing the loss.
-* encoder: The type of RNN to use.
-Only supports gru at the moment.
+* encoder: Either 'gru' or 'bow'
 * max_epochs: The number of epochs used for training.
 * dispFreq: How often to display training progress.
 * decay_c: The weight decay hyperparameter.